mdostal/frontiers-market-test/README.md

  - [] added accessibility and a couple small animations
 - [] speed report
 - [] add a link to the speed page
-- look at the overall site and see if top level css aligns better
+- [x] look at the overall site and see if top level css aligns better
-- fix any other css issues
+- [x] fix any other css issues -- mostly, a few things need tweaking